darkllen/SPS/docs/Comments.md

 Worker - 300/s (no difference how many workers are used)

-API - queries are sent in different threads (32 threads are used)
+API - queries are sent in different threads (32 threads are used) (no difference how many workers are used)

 http://localhost:8000/user_stats/1: 1.167 seconds
 http://localhost:8000/city_stats/city1: 1.665 seconds